aremy/kine-valfleury/README.md

 ## Generate
 From the repository:
-* Run `jekyll build` to generate _site - all static files
+* Run `jekyll build` to generate `_site` folder containing the files to deploy (the website itself)

 ## Deploy
 * Run deploy.sh to:
-    * gzip the resources
+    * gzip the resources (js, css)
-    * upload to Amazon S3 with appropriate headers
+    * upload to target Amazon S3 bucket with appropriate http headers with which they will be served (cache-control, content-enconding, content-type)